buttermilk-crypto/microlibraries/README.md

 # Microlibraries

 Microlibraries are specially packaged units of source code.
-They have some special properties which seem like good practice to me now but may rub some people the wrong way.
+They have some special properties which seem like good practice to me at this particular moment but may rub some other people the wrong way.

-I first started using this particular approach when I was working on the [TweetPepper project](https://github.com/buttermilk-crypto/tweetPepper).
-I was focused there to produce a library which had no dependencies.
+I first started toying with this approach when I was working on the [TweetPepper project](https://github.com/buttermilk-crypto/tweetPepper).
+I was focused there on producing a library which had no dependencies.
 (I settled for one.)

-But in working to reduce dependencies I discovered I needed a bit here and a piece there.
+But in working to reduce dependencies I discovered I needed a bit here and a piece there from other open source projects.

- I found that for some cases I wanted code which would ordinarily have required bringing in a large jar file such as with Bouncy Castle, when in reality I did not need all of that code, just the one bit of functionality I needed.
+I found that for some cases I wanted code which would ordinarily have required bringing in a large jar file such as with Bouncy Castle, or multiple dependent libraries, when in reality I did not need all of that code, just the one bit of functionality I needed.

 I have no doubt there are ways to generate an extract of a jar based on profiling or other detection of what is used.
 But, tools like that are out of my reach.
 What I did was just manual extraction based on the source code.